hgomezf/yakyak-docker/README.md

 # yakyak-docker
 This dockerfile uses image debian:latest to build a docker image with a stable version of yakyak Hangouts desktop client and run using X on you system.
+The image also include chromium browser to open files from yakyak.

 ### What is yakyak?
 yakyak is a Hangouts desktop client for macOS, Linux 32 / 64 and Windows 32 / 64 build on node.js and atom